 The Small Business Administration (SBA) also offers various loan programs, each with its own eligibility requirements.
 For example, the SBA offers the 7(a) Loan Program, which is its most common program.
 No matter where you seek financing, a profit and loss statement can be helpful in successfully acquiring financing for your business.

 Generally speaking, creating a profit and loss statement does not require the assistance of an attorney.
-However, if you have any questions or concerns about your profit and loss statement, or any other aspect of your business, you may want to contact a local business organizations attorney for guidance.
+However, if you have any questions or concerns about your profit and loss statement, or any other aspect of your business, you may want to contact a local business lawyer for guidance.